vinith2/prbook/filtering.md

   (x_{\text{ZP}} \circledast_N h)[n] = (x \ast h)[n], \quad \text{for}~n \in \{0, 1, \ldots, 2N - 1\}.
 $$

-Zero-padding is part of the broader theme of properly handling boundary conditions in convolution.
+Zero padding is part of the broader theme of properly handling boundary conditions in convolution.

 [^1]: This is even true for infinite-support discrete time/space signals.
 Since they are indexed by integers $\mathbb{Z}$ or pairs of integers $\mathbb{Z}^2$, they are countable, and thus spanned by bases with much fewer elements than the interval $[-\pi, \pi)$ which has as many elements as the real line.